 - All our members can be considered third parties.

 - You can show that you are covered by displaying the public liability insurance certificate.
-This certificate is available in the form of a “To whom it may concern” letter.

 Why might I need to show I am covered?

 It is useful to have the certificate available for many aspects of running your unit.
 Some meeting places require a copy of the public liability insurance certificate before letting you hire.
 Also, you might need to show the certificate if you are holding a stand at an event.

 - If you are hiring your venue, make sure that the person who owns the venue has their own public liability insurance cover for up to five million pounds.
 You may need to sign a hire agreement with them.